Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Gleyber Torres and Hunter Renfroe, will try to keep it going when the New York Yankees face the Los Angeles Angels on Wednesday at 7:05 PM ET, at Yankee Stadium.
+Aaron Judge and Hunter Renfroe are the hottest hitters on the New York Yankees and Los Angeles Angels, who play on Thursday at Yankee Stadium, at 4:05 PM ET.

-The Yankees have been listed as -140 moneyline favorites for this matchup with the Angels (+115).
-The game's total is listed at 9 runs.
+The Angels have been listed as +140 moneyline underdogs for this matchup with the favorite Yankees (-165).
+The total is 8.5 runs for this matchup.

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.